qian3567510/qianOS/README.md

 # qianOS
 An boot loader for my own qianOS writen by GNU assembly language

+Tool Chain
+MinGW64        #Since I often work in Win enviroment, so MinGW64 is a better choise imagefs.exe    #A tool suject for raw write floppy disk IMG file Bochs          #Emulator of x86, debug step by step

 2023 - 09 - 15

 log